“Do Beagles smell?” is a question often asked by dog lovers. A lot of people who own a Beagle think that they have a bad, kind of weird smell to them.

 If the problem of excessive gas doesn’t go away, then you need to visit your vet.

 Your dog’s anal glands can release a bad chemical smell gradually which is okay.
 But, in some cases, fluids keep building up in these anal glands until they break open.
-If this happened, you will see some dark oil around your dog’s anus along with a very offensive odor that can be too intolerable to smell.
+If this happened, you would see some dark oil around your dog’s anus along with a very offensive odor that can be too intolerable to smell.

 You might mistake the dark oil with blood because of their similar look, but it is not blood.
 However, there might be drops of blood along with the dark oil if the skin is ripped.